S2O: Static to Openable Enhancement for Articulated 3D Objects: Experiments

 \subsection{Motion prediction}

-For motion prediction, we compare the performance of recently learned methods and our proposed heuristic given ground truth and predicted segmentations.

 \mypara{Metrics.} For motion prediction, we follow \citet{jiang2022opd} and report part-averaged mAP for matching motion type, axis and origin (M, MA, and MAO), as well as axis and origin errors (AE and OE).
 For computing metrics with predicted segmentation, we need to match the predicted parts to the ground truth parts.
 We use a similar matching algorithm when evaluating the part segmentations.
 For the matched pairs, we calculate the axis and origin error, the accuracy of the motion type, motion axis (within 5 degrees), and MAO (within 0.1 times the diagonal length of the openable part).
-We average these numbers at both part-level (micro) and model-level (macro).